 In our submission, we raised the concern that the s14D amendment is limiting as it doesn’t allow CRICOS providers to reposition their business to meet new skills shortages or to seize new opportunities for partnership or expansion that may arise.

 Many of the clients we work with were international students themselves or have migrated from overseas and they want to provide training and assessment to target groups they understand and identify with.
-The proposed amendment is contrary to the common business practice of targeting a specific group and providing products or services to meet that group’s needs.
+The proposed amendment contradicts the common business practice of targeting a specific group and providing products or services to meet that group’s needs.

 Following this submission and similar concerns from all over the industry, we’re hoping that the committee will hear our reason and recommend changes to the proposed amendments.